cloudentity/ce-samples-consent-apps/consent-app-nodejs/README.md

 ```

 ### Conclusion
-ACP makes it easy to use a custom consent page, if desired.
+ACP makes it easy to implement a custom consent page, if desired.
 With very little configuration in ACP and just a few lines of code we were able to implement the custom consent page using Node.js.

 ### Relevant Links
  - [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749)